 The Dallas area is in crisis, lacking well over 1,000 housing units for people suffering homelessness.
-Catholic Charities Dallas (CCD) and the Catholic Housing Initiative (CHI) are collaborating to erase 10% of the shortage by acquiring and operating ~100 apartments as permanent supportive housing.
+In response to this situation, Catholic Charities Dallas (CCD) and the Catholic Housing Initiative (CHI) collaborated to erase 10% of the shortage by delivering 104 apartments as permanent supportive housing in August, 2018.

-St Jude Inc, a member of CHI, acquired an existing property in northwest Dallas for this purpose in December, 2017.
-The property was built in 1981 as 108 retirement apartments and is properly zoned for use and parking for seniors 55 & over.
+St Jude Inc, a member of CHI, acquired a property in northwest Dallas for this purpose in December, 2017.
+The property was built in 1981 as retirement apartments and is zoned for seniors 55 & over.
 The property has excellent DART bus service and easy access to DART rail.
-The property is in fair condition and will receive a renovation to upgrade landscaping and parking, refresh finishes, upgrade in-unit kitchens, modernize common area, and bring MEP (mechanical, electrical and plumbing) systems into good condition.
-Plans for the renovation are now complete, a contractor is under agreement to begin upon issuance of building permit, and key staff are committed.
-Operational plans are complete in concept form.
-Opening is projected in June 2018.
-CCD has actively participated in the foregoing and will serve as general manager of the project, St Jude Center.
+The property received a complete renovation to upgrade landscaping and parking, refresh finishes, upgrade in-unit kitchens, modernize common area, and bring MEP (mechanical, electrical and plumbing) systems into new condition.
+It is now open and filling rapidly.

 ANSWERING THE CALL

 Metro Dallas Homeless Alliance (“MDHA”) conducts a census of homelessness each year.
-In January, 2017 MDHA found that the problem is no longer just a central city issue and it is more severe (e.g., encampments) than in the past.
-Both CHI and CCD are charitable, mission driven and reflexively view the project as worth doing simply as a moral imperative.
-Equally important, though, are many benefits to the community.
+In January, 2018 MDHA found that the problem is no longer just a central city issue and it is more severe (e.g., encampments) than in the past.
+Both CHI and CCD are charitable, mission driven and view the project as a moral imperative.
+There are many other benefits to the community.
 Most important is the opportunity to restore dignity and independence for the residents of the project.
-Using a “housing first” model coupled with wrap around social services has been proven to create a better outcome of success for abolishing homelessness.
-With this approach, one mitigates visible symptoms of failure to house and care for people’s well-being and healthcare.
-In addition, police and public health costs are diminished when people are placed in permanent supportive housing.
+The “housing first” model coupled with wrap around social services creates a better outcome of success for abolishing homelessness.
+Our success also mitigates visible symptoms of failure to house and care for people’s well-being and healthcare.
+And police and public health costs are diminished when people are at home in permanent supportive housing.

 CCD’s Financial Stability and Career Services is part of the Communities Foundation of Texas Working Families Success Cohort, which follows a model developed by the Annie E. Casey Foundation.
-As such, CCD will be in a unique position to offer workforce training and financial education coaching to all residents.
-With the intensive one-on-one coaching provided by the program, we expect that many residents will return to the workforce and be self-sufficient within two years.
-CCD case managers will also oversee care coordination for residents needing additional services utilizing partner agencies to deliver them, e.g., reentry, recovery, and veterans’ services, mental health counseling, housing transition assistance, and benefits counseling.
+CCD offers workforce training and financial education coaching to all residents.
+With the intensive one-on-one coaching provided by the program, many residents will return to the workforce and be self-sufficient.
+CCD case managers also oversee care coordination for residents needing additional services utilizing partner agencies to deliver them, e.g., reentry, recovery, and veterans’ services, mental health counseling, housing transition assistance, and benefits counseling.

-Through St Jude Center, CHI and CCD will address the complex problem of homelessness by helping members of our community regain a sense of security, increased well-being and their self-respect.
+Through St Jude Center, CHI and CCD address the complex problem of homelessness by helping members of our community regain a sense of security, increased well-being and self-respect.

 CCD is the charity arm of the Roman Catholic Diocese of Dallas.
 As a multi-program social services agency, CCD has its own board of directors to fulfill its mission to serve, advocate for, and empower people in need.
 CCD will general manage the overall project and provide case worker oversight.
 For more information, see www.ccdallas.org.

 CHI is a community based nonprofit with IRS tax exemption.
-In addition to St Jude Center, it owns and operates 768 apartment units in Coppell, Carrollton, Mesquite, and Dallas and recently completed 14 town homes for sale to low income buyer in Oak Cliff.
-145 of the existing units are dedicated to seniors and the rest are intended for families.
-CHI was founded in 1991 by a group of Catholics with a mission to provide quality, affordable family and senior housing.
-CHI has substantial development and redevelopment experience in addition to operating and financing knowledge.
-CHI owns the project and will provide facility and financial oversight including securing housing assistance arrangements with DHA and others.
+It was founded in 1991 by a group of Catholics with a mission to provide quality, affordable family and senior housing.
+In addition to St Jude Center, it owns and operates 768 apartment units in Coppell, Carrollton, Mesquite, and Dallas and recently completed 14 town homes for sale to low income buyers in Oak Cliff.
+145 of the existing units are dedicated to seniors and the rest are aimed at families.
+CHI has substantial development and redevelopment experience in addition to its operating and financing knowledge.
+CHI owns the project and provides facility and financial oversight including securing housing assistance arrangements with DHA and others.
 For more info, see www.CHIDallas.org.

-St Jude Center has attracted a combination of public and private funds to acquire, renovate, and start up the project.
+St Jude Center raised a combination of public and private funds to acquire, renovate, and start up the project.
 The all in cost is ~$57,000 per unit, a bargain at less than half of new construction.
-Following is a schedule of projected sources and uses of funds (* = firm commitment; others are estimates):
+Following is a schedule of sources and uses of funds (*Sources are funded; *Uses per contract):

-Rental income, with subsidies, will cover operating expense of the project including property management staff and facility costs and will likely allow for some reserve for capital improvements and replacements.
-Rental income will not cover the “social service” costs which will be provided by CCD and other partner agencies.
+Rental income, with subsidies, covers operating expense of the project including property management staff, facility costs, and reserve for capital improvements and replacements.
+Rental income does not cover the “social service” costs which are provided by CCD and other partner agencies.